nicoguaro/nicoguaro.github.io/posts/numerical-08.rst

 When using Newton's method we have two major drawbacks:

-- We need to compute the Hessian of the function, that might prove really difficult, even if we have the analytical expression for our function.
+- We need to compute the Hessian of the function, that might prove really difficult even if we have the analytical expression for our function.
 - We need to solve a system of equation in each iteration.